The Holy Family – “A Kind of school.”

 My parents were married 53 years.
 My maternal grandmother lived with us for the last six or seven years of her life.
 Whenever, over the years, I returned to the house, I marveled that seven children and three adults could have managed to live there.

 For a start, it had just one bathroom.
 The boys shared a bedroom and the girls another.
 We were all getting ready for school or work at the same time.
 Perhaps I have a selective memory, but I don’t recall any raging fights, just the usual squabbles.
 Needless to say, there was a lot of sharing and hand-me-downs.

 How is it that we still manage to get along and we are all healthy!
 Whenever I deal with the political and social realities of life in Jesuit community and in any ministry, I am grateful that I grew up in a large energetic family where I had to let go of my own ego, because I was just one of seven children.

 Did my family upbringing serve as a kind of school, to use the image from Paul VI?
 Without a doubt!
 Family is the basic social unit in our lives.
 Thus, its health or lack of health will affect us, usually in permanent ways.

-Let’s pray, on this Feast of the Holy Family, for all families – that they may continue to serve as educators for all women and men who play a role in public life.
-Family life has its own challenges in this strange time.
+Let’s pray, on this Feast of the Holy Family, for all families – that they may continue to serve as educators for all women and men who will grow to play a role in public life.